If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Western Culture

-In North America and parts of Europe, “tweaking” is common among younger generations.
+In North America and parts of Europe, tweaking is commonly used among younger people to describe overreacting, stressing, or acting irrationally.

 Asian Culture